-1. The right to give prior written consent before students are required to submit to surveys concerning "protected information," if the survey is funded in whole or in part by a program of the U.S. Department of Education.
-"Protected information" includes:

-- a.
-Political affiliations or beliefs of the student or the student's parent; - b.
-Mental or psychological problems of the student or the student's family; - c.
-Sex behavior or attitudes: - d.
-Illegal, anti-social, self-incriminating, or demeaning behavior; - e.
-Critical appraisals of others with whom survey respondents have close family relationships; - f.
-Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - g.
-Religious practices, affiliations, or beliefs of the student or student's parent; or - h.
-Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).
+- 1. The right to give prior written consent before students are required to submit to surveys concerning "protected information," if the survey is funded in whole or in part by a program of the U.S. Department of Education.
+"Protected information" includes: - a.
+Mental or psychological problems of the student or student's family; - b.
+Sex behavior or attitudes; - c.
+Illegal, anti-social, self-incriminating, or demeaning behavior; - d.
+Critical appraisals of others with whom survey respondents have close family relationships; - e.
+Legally recognized privileged relationships, such as with lawyers, doctors, or ministers; - f.
+Income, other than as required by law to determine program eligibility

-Pursuant to F.S. §1002.222, the District will not collect, obtain, or retain information on political affiliation, voting history, religious affiliation or biometric information of a student or a parent or sibling of the student.
+Pursuant to F.S. §1002.222, the District will not collect, obtain or retain information on political affiliation, voting history, religious affiliation or biometric information of a student or a parent or sibling of the student.

-"Biometric information" means information collected from the electronic measurement or evaluation of any physical or behavioral characteristics that are attributable to a single person, including fingerprint characteristics, hand characteristics, eye characteristics, vocal characteristics, and any other physical characteristics used for the purpose of electronically identifying that person with a high degree of certainty.
+"Biometric information" means information collected from the electronic measurement or evaluation of any physical or behavioral characteristics that are attributable to a single person, including fingerprint characteristics, hand characteristics, eye characteristics, vocal characteristics, and any other physical characteristics used for the purpose of electronically identifying that person with a high degree of certainty

 - 2. The right to receive notice and an opportunity to opt a student out of participation in any other protected information survey, regardless of funding. - 3.
-The right to receive notice and an opportunity to opt a student out of any non-emergency invasive physical exam or screening required as a condition of school attendance administered by the school or its agent, and not necessary to protect the immediate health and safety of a student.
-HOWEVER, although the PPRA permits the "opt out" process, the District will still seek written consent from the parent / guardian prior to administering any or all health screenings. - 4.
+The right to receive notice and an opportunity to opt a student out of any non-emergency invasive physical exam or screening required as a condition of school attendance administered by the school or its agent, and not necessary to protect the immediate health and safety of a student. - Pursuant to F.S. §381.0056(6)e), parents/guardians have the right to opt out of selected health screenings listed in Florida Administrative Code 64F-6.003(1-4) and the School Health Services Plan.
+These screenings offered to students in selected grades include vision, hearing, scoliosis, and body mass index (BMI), which is also referred to as "growth and development" and includes the calculation of height and weight. - 4.
 The right to receive notice and an opportunity to opt a student out of activities involving the collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others.
 This does not include information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students and educational institutions. - 5.
-The right to inspect, upon request and prior to administration or use (a) protected information surveys of students, and surveys created by a third party, (b) instruments used to collect personal information from students for any marketing, sales, or other distribution purposes, and (c) instructional material used as part of the educational curriculum. - 6.
+The right to inspect, upon request and prior to administration or use (a) protected information

+- surveys of students, and surveys created by a third party, (b) instruments used to collect personal information from students for any marketing, sales, or other distribution purposes, and (c) instructional material used as part of the educational curriculum. - 6.
 These rights transfer from the parents/guardians to a student who is 18 years old or an emancipated minor under Florida law.